Canada Visa: New Wait Times for Indian Students, Visitor Visas, and PR Processing Time

 - Stream of program: GTS support and 2-4 weeks of fast-track processing.

-- Occupation in demand: In-demand occupation processing was progressing at a fast rate.
+- In-demand occupation processing was progressing at a rapid rate.

 - Labour Market Impact Assessment (LMIA): Employer LMIA application would be allocated a 10–12 week timeline.